tommyarmstrong/calendar-tool/README.md

 Once your pull request is approved, it will be merged into the main branch.

+<a id="security-considerations"></a>
-## Security Considerations
+## Security Considerations 🛡️

-- Never commit secrets or certificates to version control
+- Never commit secrets or certificates to version control 🚫
-- Use Parameter Store (SecureStrings with KMS encryption) for all sensitive configuration
+- Use Parameter Store (SecureStrings with KMS encryption) for all sensitive configuration 🔒
-- Regularly rotate HMAC secrets and OAuth credentials
+- Regularly rotate HMAC secrets and OAuth credentials 🔄
-- Monitor CloudWatch logs for authentication failures
+- Monitor CloudWatch logs for authentication failures 📈
-- Keep certificates up to date and rotate periodically
+- Keep certificates up to date and rotate periodically 🗓️

+<a id="author"></a>
-## Author
+## Author ✍️

 **Tommy Armstrong**

+<a id="license"></a>
-## License
+## License 📜

 **License TBD** - All rights reserved.